 Unlike our other herbaceous areas which are designed to give a successional display throughout the summer, here varieties flowering in late May and June have been planted to give a shorter but more intense display.

-Our new cafe is open Thursday to Sunday plus bank holiday Mondays between May 24th and September 30th.
-Please note it is NOT open Monday to Wednesday.
+Our new cafe is open Thursday to Sunday plus bank holiday Mondays between May 22nd and September 30th, plus Wednesdays in July and August.
+Please note it is NOT open Monday and Tuesday or Wednesdays outside July and August.

 |And finally, something completely different.|